SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

    -  *Override spatial point for spectral cube*: Manually specify the spatial index for the spectrum, as 'x,y', zero-indexed.
 Otherwise, the peak voxel in the cube is used to identify the spatial point.

+-  **Make Response**

+   -  *Standard model file*: If blank, a model file will be searched for in the default data directory.
+Set to a valid FITS file to override.

 Data Quality Assessment